Government Contract Dispute Lawyers

 • Good faith claims and federal contract litigation support services

-Government Contract Dispute and Claims FAQs
+Government Contractor Claims FAQs

-Can the CO Deny a Meritorious Contract Claim When the Claim Does not Meet the Government Contract Disputes Act Requirements?
+Can the CO Deny a Meritorious Contractor Claim When the Claim Does not Meet the Government Contract Disputes Act Requirements?
 Not only can the CO deny what would normally be a viable claim, but they also do it quite often.
 This leaves you to figure out how to deal with and correct the problem.
 The government contractor claims requirements can be very tricky.

-Government Construction Contract Dispute Attorneys
+Government Construction Claims Dispute Attorneys

 Theodore P. Watson